Most cases are mild, particularly in older children and adults. Cases may present with the following

 Covering the mouth and nose when coughing or sneezing, ideally using a disposable tissue.

-Regularly wash hands with warm water and soap or use hand sanitiser.
+Regularly washing hands with warm water and soap or use hand sanitiser.

-Regularly clean surfaces and objects such as toys that may be contaminated using a household detergent.
+Regularly cleaning surfaces and objects such as toys that may be contaminated using a household detergent.

 Avoiding contact with high-risk groups when unwell, such as infants, young children, older people and people with a pre-existing heart or lung problem or a weakened immune system.